9minuteswithtractor/ETC_cSharp_/README.md

 # ETC_cSharp_

-    This repo is created to share c# course material.
+    This repo is created to share ETC c# course material.

     Happy coding!